alexa-pi/AlexaPi/README.md

 The auth_web.py is a simple web server to generate the refresh token via oAuth to the amazon users account, it then appends this to creds.py and displays it on the browser.

-main.py is the 'main' alexa client it simply runs on a while True loop waiting for the button to be pressed, it then records audio and when the button is released it posts this to the AVS service using the requests library, When the response comes back it is played back using mpg123 via an os system call, The 1sec.mp3 file is a 1second silent MP3) I found that my soundcard/pi was clipping the beginning of audio files and i was missing the first bit of the response so this is there to pad the audio.
+main.py is the 'main' alexa client it simply runs on a while True loop waiting either the trigger word "Alexa," or for the button to be pressed.
+It then records audio and when the button is released (or 5 seconds has passed in the case of the trigger word) it posts this to the AVS service using the requests library, When the response comes back it is played back using vlc via an os system call.

 The LED's are a visual indictor of status, I used a duel Red/Green LED but you could also use separate LEDS, Red is connected to GPIO 24 and green to GPIO 25, When recording the RED LED will be lit when the file is being posted and waiting for the response both LED's are lit (or in the case of a dual R?G LED it goes Yellow) and when the response is played only the Green LED is lit.
 If The client gets an error back from AVS then the Red LED will flash 3 times.